Dhairya-Dudakiya/ServiceSphere-Ecosystem/README.md

 ---

+## 📂 Explore My Other Ecosystem Builds

+I specialize in end-to-end Flutter development.
+Check out my other projects:
+* **[PharmaFinder]([link-to-repo]):** A medical store discovery and delivery platform featuring distinct User, Admin, and Rider interfaces.
+* **[Vimshottari Dasha Calculator]([link-to-repo]):** A specialized utility app showcasing complex mathematical sequence processing, custom UI, and automated Excel file generation.

+---

+## 👨‍💻 About the Developer

+Hi, I'm Dhairya Dudakiya.
+I hold a B.Tech in Computer Engineering and currently work as a **Freelance Flutter Developer**.
+I specialize in building complex, cross-platform mobile ecosystems from architecture planning to final app store deployment.

+📫 **Open for Freelance Projects:** If you need a custom mobile solution, an MVP, or backend integration, let's connect!
+* **LinkedIn:** [Your Profile Link]
+* **Email:** [Your Email Address]

+---

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

 Thanks for visiting! 🚀